thaddeus002/yghh/README.md

 At this point, the url `http://example.com/cgit/cgit.cgi` must be accessible and present some text.

 To make this page nicer, we need to add a css, a logo, and a favicon.
-Considering the root webserver directory is `/var/www/html`, we can put theses files in it :
+Considering the root web server directory is `/var/www/html`, we can put theses files in it :

     $ sudo cp cgit*.css /var/www/html/
     $ sudo cp cgit.png /var/www/html/